rsyslog/rsyslog-doc/source/installation/install_from_source.rst

 * make
 * libtool
 * rst2man (part of Python docutils) if you want to generate the man files
-* Bison and Flex (preferrably, otherwise yacc and lex)
+* Bison and Flex (preferably, otherwise yacc and lex)
 * zlib development package (usually *libz-dev*)
 * json-c (usually named *libjson0-dev* or similar)
 * libuuid (usually *uuid-dev*, if not present use --disable-uuid)
 * libgcrypt (usually *libgcrypt-dev*)

 Also, development versions of the following supporting libraries that the rsyslog project provides are necessary:

 * liblogging (only stdlog component is hard requirement)
+* libfastjson
 * libestr

 In contrast to the other dependencies, recent versions of rsyslog may